redplusblue/library/README.md

 1. Can add Book's title, author, page count and read status.
 2. Can delete books from the list.
 3. Can change the read status of a book by clicking on the read button.
+4. Can store user's data locally using `localStorage` and `sessionStorage`
-4. The webpage is responsive and can be used with mobile phones and computers with different aspect ratios (Experimental)
+5. The webpage is responsive and can be used with mobile phones and computers with different aspect ratios (Experimental)

 ## What I used/learned:
 1. HTML: forms.
 2. CSS: `position: absolute;` , grid: auto-fill, `@media` queries
-3. JS: classes, objects, `this` keyword, event listeners
+3. JS: classes, objects, `this` keyword, event listeners, `localStorage` , `sessionStorage`